Skip to main content

 git config --global user.name "[Firstname Lastname]"

-Set an email address that will be associated with each history maker
+Set the email address associated with your commits

 git config --global user.email "[valid email]"